 A list of programs with subtitles is available here.
 Notice that all the episodes with transcripts are marked with a three-horizontal-line symbol.
 Once you start playing the video, activate transcription (Legendagem) on the top right corner.

-A couple of other good resources for spoken European Portuguese accompanied by transcripts are our Podcast and corresponding quizlet flashcards (can also be accessed via their app) and the Jehovah’s Witnesses website.
+A couple of other good resources for spoken European Portuguese accompanied by transcripts are our Podcast and corresponding quizlet flashcards (which can also be accessed via their app) and the Jehovah’s Witnesses website.
 You might think that’s strange, but they actually have a few publications available in European Portuguese in both audio and text format.
 Here’s an example.

-Now once you find a new word, it might be best to just highlight it (or noted it down) for later consideration, otherwise, continuous pausing will make the reading/listening/watching experience pretty exhausting and unpleasant.
+Now once you find a new word, it might be best to just highlight it (or note it down) for later consideration, otherwise, continuous pausing will make the reading/listening/watching experience pretty exhausting and unpleasant.

 Only then, add them to your vocabulary notebook with any appropriate quadrants you might deem useful.

 Wait what?
 “I want to improve my Portuguese, not English vocabulary!” you might be saying.